 To increase the regulatory acceptance of (Q)SAR methods, the OECD is developing a QSAR Toolbox to make (Q)SAR technology readily accessible, transparent, and less demanding in terms of infrastructure costs.

-For the complete list of new features please see the release notes.
+For the complete list of new features in the QSAR Toolbox version 4.4, please see the release notes.

 The Toolbox is a software application intended to the use of governments, chemical industry and other stakeholders in filling gaps in (eco)toxicity data needed for assessing the hazards of chemicals.
+It has been developed in close collaboration with the European Chemicals Agency.
 The Toolbox incorporates information and tools from various sources into a logical workflow.
 Crucial to this workflow is grouping chemicals into chemical categories.
-Download our brochure (PDF).
+Please consult www.qsartoolbox.org

 The seminal features of the Toolbox are:

 The toolbox also provides an approach to predict skin sensitisation based on the concept of Adverse Outcome Pathways.
 The Toolbox has been developed in several phases:

 The purpose of this webinar was to demonstrate the new features of Version 4.0 of the QSAR Toolbox.